Negative moment of inertia and rotational instability of gluon plasma

 The second term in~\eq{eq_I_F} involves a nonperturbative magnetic gluon condensate in the static, $\Omega \to 0$, limit.
-Using the $SO(3)$ rotational symmetry and the translational invariance of the plasma in spatial dimensions, we get the relation $\aavr{F^a_{i3} F^a_{j3}}_T = \delta_{ij} \aavr{(F^a_{12})^2}_T$, which can be expressed via the magnetic gluon condensate at a finite temperature $\aavr{(F^a_{ij})^2}_T \equiv 6 \aavr{(F^a_{12})^2}_T$.
+Using the $\mathrm{SO}(3)$ rotational symmetry and the translational invariance of the plasma in spatial dimensions, we get the relation $\big\llangle{F^a_{i3} F^a_{j3}}\big\rrangle_T = \delta_{ij} \big\llangle{(F^a_{12})^2}\big\rrangle_T$, which can be expressed via the magnetic gluon condensate at a finite temperature $\big\llangle{(F^a_{ij})^2}\big\rrangle_T \equiv 6 \big\llangle{(F^a_{12})^2}\big\rrangle_T$.
 We get:

-Surprisingly, this relation has the same form as the classical formula for the moment of inertia~\eq{eq_I_T_Omega}, where the mass density $\rho$ corresponds to the thermal part of the magnetic gluon condensate $\rho (T) = \aavr{(F_{ij}^a)^2}_T/6$.
+Surprisingly, this relation has the same form as the classical formula for the moment of inertia~\eq{eq_I_T_Omega}, where the mass density $\rho_0$ corresponds to the thermal part of the magnetic gluon condensate $\rho_0 (T) = \big\llangle{(F_{ij}^a)^2}\big\rrangle_T/3$.

-The full gluon condensate $\avr{G^2}$ (a sum of its electric and magnetic parts) is a phenomenologically important quantity which takes a positive value at $T = 0$~\cite{Shifman_1978bx,Shifman_1978by}.
-It decreases monotonically with the increase of the temperature, implying that the thermal part of the condensate, $\aavr{G^2}_T$, always takes a negative value~\cite{Miller_1997dn,Gubler_2018ctz}.
-This property, which is interpreted as melting of the gluon condensate, is in agreement with the relation of the thermal condensate to the scale anomaly: $\aavr{G^2}_T = - \avr{T^\mu_{\ \mu}}_T < 0$ (see a discussion in Ref.~\cite{Boyd_1996bx}).
+The full gluon condensate $\avr{G^2}$ (a sum of its magnetic and electric parts) is a phenomenologically important quantity which takes a positive value at $T = 0$~\cite{Shifman_1978bx, Shifman_1978by}.
+It decreases monotonically with the increase of the temperature, implying that the thermal part of the condensate, $\aavr{G^2}_T$, always takes a negative value~\cite{Miller_1997dn, Gubler_2018ctz}.
+This ``melting'' of the gluon condensate agrees with the negative value of the thermal part of the scale anomaly: $\aavr{G^2}_T = - \avr{T^\mu_{\ \mu}}_T < 0$ (see a discussion in~\cite{Boyd_1996bx}).

-However, the magnetic contribution to the scale anomaly~\eq{eq_Delta_S} reverses its sign at $T \simeq 2 T_c$~\cite{Boyd_1996bx} indicating that the magnetic part of the thermal gluon condensate becomes positive and implying that $I > 0$ above $2T_c$.
-This effect is associated with the evaporation of the magnetic component of the gluon plasma~\cite{Chernodub_2006gu,Liao_2008jg} and the associated string dynamics~\cite{Chernodub_2006gu,Glozman_2022zpy}.
-Thus, the negative-valued condensate in $I_{\mathrm{cond}}$ should nullify the positive contribution of the correlator term $I_{\mathrm{fluct}}$ in a region below $2 T_c$ in agreement with our estimate of the supervortical temperature~\eq{eq_T_s}, $T_s < 2 T_c$.
+However, the magnetic contribution to the scale anomaly reverses its sign at $T \simeq 2 T_c$~\cite{Boyd_1996bx} indicating that the magnetic part of the thermal gluon condensate becomes positive and implying that $I > 0$ above $2T_c$.
+This effect is associated with the evaporation of the magnetic component of the gluon plasma~\cite{Chernodub_2006gu, Liao_2008jg} and the associated string dynamics~\cite{Chernodub_2006gu, Glozman_2022zpy}.
+Thus, the negative-valued condensate in $I_{\mathrm{magn}}$ should nullify the positive contribution of the correlator (mechanical) term $I_{\mathrm{mech}}$ in at a certain temperature $T_s$ below $2 T_c$ in agreement with our estimate~\eq{eq_T_s}.